Core words are an essential part of any balanced Augmentative and Alternative Communication (AAC) system.

-Here are a few approaches to help you begin to answer these questions.
+Here are 4 approaches to help you teach core words.

 Choosing words based on different communication functions can be an effective place to start.

-One of the key factors that can limit our students’ communication development is restricting our modeling to requesting and choice making.
-These are relatively easy to teach, and give a lot of initial “bang for your buck”.
-However, there is so much more to full communication!
+Often an AAC learners' communication development is restricted.
+This happens when we only model to request or make a choice.
+These are relatively easy to teach, and give learners early success.
+However, there is so much more to communication!
 What if all we could do was request?
 How much would we have inside that we couldn’t express?
-How interested would other people be in talking with us?

 Instead, let’s look at different communication functions!
-If we consider all the different reasons we communicate, we will find many core words that will help an AAC user build language for communication.
+Consider all the different reasons we communicate.
+This helps us find many core words that will help an AAC user build language for communication.